- Virtual Distance Learning

 Will there be an opportunity to switch learning programs?

-Students that select the Virtual Loudoun Distance Learning Program are making the decision to commit to distance learning classes for the entire school year.
-Students are not able to join into the Virtual Loudoun Distance Learning Program after the start of the school year, or transfer back to the home school to attend in-person.
+Students that select the Virtual Distance Learning program are making the decision to commit to distance learning classes for the entire school year.
+Students are not able to join into the Virtual Distance Learning program after the start of the school year, or transfer back to the home school to attend in-person.
 Participation in Distance Learning is a full year commitment.
 Please review other FAQs featured on this document to determine if this program would be the best fit for your student.
-Begin the enrollment process as soon as you decide that Virtual Loudoun Distance Learning Program is best for your student, as the space in this program is limited.
+Begin the enrollment process as soon as you decide that Virtual Distance Learning program is best for your student, as the space in this program is limited.

 What courses will be offered?

 Our secondary program offerings are guided by the LCPS Program of Studies but will be less robust than the courses available in each LCPS Middle and High School.
 Students will have access to all courses that are required for graduation, including enough electives to take a full course load.
 There will be limited AP courses, electives, specialty and advanced courses offered.
-The Virtual Loudoun Distance Learning Program is unable to offer any dual enrollment courses.
+The Virtual Distance Learning Program is unable to offer any dual enrollment courses.
 Prior to requesting Distance Learning, each student should talk with their School Counselor or School administration regarding the course offerings in Distance Learning to ensure a good fit.
+Explore our SY2023-24 course offerings for grade specific information.

 If a course is not offered in Distance Learning, what other options do I have?